ul/did-i-forget/README.md

 Print result as a nicely layed out `table` or just a raw `csv`.

-### Master branch
+### Master revision

 `-m origin/master`, `--master origin/master`

-Specify a branch to diff current state against to find out changed files.
+Specify a revision (usually a branch) to diff current state against to find out changed files.

 ### Quiet mode